-3. The Service Provider should be able to allow every UD to access to the Databases in the WGs and Service Provider’s Disaster Information Network.
+The Service Provider should be able to allow every UD to access to the Databases in the WGs and Service Provider’s Disaster Information Network.

-4. The Service Provider sends the latest information to UDs automatically.
+The Service Provider sends the latest information to UDs automatically.
 WGs can send the stored information on the local DB to the UDs in order to suppress the network congestion.

-Alternative flow
+Alternative Flow